Back to Rare Guns.

 - Splinter Cell: Chaos Theory, released in 2005 and set 20 Minutes into the Future in 2007, depicts an early-version XM8 as the standard-issue weapon of both Army National Guard troops in the New York map and, rather oddly, South Korean soldiers in the Seoul level.

-- In Double Agent, the XM8 is used by Moss's men in New York in the Xbox/Gamecube/Wii/PS2 version, and the SWAT team at the end of the PS3/PC/360 version.
+- In Double Agent, the XM8 is used by Moss's men in New York in the Xbox/Gamecube/Wii/PS2 version, and the SWAT team at the end of the PS3/PC/360 version with laser sights attached.

 - Appears in Combat Arms as an NX Standard (bought with real money).